flanagansteve/Riggle/readme.md

     > eth.defaultAccount = eth.accounts[0]

 and paste in the web3 deploy text from the deployable_contractname.txt file!
-Once it mines you'll be able to interact with your cotnract.
+Once the contract mines you'll be able to interact with your cotnract.

-On any system, if you'd like to convert your Solidity to web3 deploy text, run:

-    $ python3 riggle/solidityToDeployable.py

-The program will prompt you for the location of your contract and write some deployable web3 text to deployable_contractname.txt in your project directory.
-You can then copy and paste this deployable text into a geth console to interact with your contract, provided the account you asked Riggle to deploy from is unlocked and funded.
+Currently, on Windows, you can copy and paste the deployable text into a geth console to interact with your contract, provided the account you asked Riggle to deploy from is unlocked and funded, but Riggle will not set up the development network for you.
 Follow the instructions in the howToSetupPrivateEthNet.txt for more details on how to do this.

-# GUI
+## GUI

 To run the gui, open a terminal/command prompt and run: